TKOaly/rv-backend/README.md

 A full list of API endpoints and their documentation can be found at [Swagger](https://app.swaggerhub.com/apis-docs/TKOaly/Ruokavalitys/1.1#/).
 This documentation is created from an OpenAPI description of the API, which can be found from the file `openapi.yaml`.
+The OpenApi spec is also used for request validation with middleware